eclipse-edc/Connector/README.md

 ### `samples`

-This is similar to the extensions module, but focuses more on showing specific use cases rather than technology extensions.
+Contains code that demonstrates how the connector can be used in various scenarios.
 For example, it shows how to run a connector from a unit test in order to try out functionality quickly or how to implement an outward-facing REST API for a connector.

 ### `common`